How to Calculate Spot Welding Cost: A Step-by-Step Guide

 Accounting for Equipment Depreciation and Maintenance

-You should quantify equipment depreciation using a clear method (for example, straight-line or declining balance) based on the machine’s initial cost and expected lifespan.
+Quantify equipment depreciation using a defined method (straight-line or declining balance) based on the machine’s initial cost and expected lifespan.

 Add scheduled maintenance costs — routine inspections, parts replacements, and specialized service — as an annual or hourly figure tied to tracked operating hours.